 TBK Consult (Management consulting)

-TBK Consult is a global management consulting company specializing in optimizing sales and marketing of business software.
-In this context, I have had an interesting interview with Managing Partner, Hans Peter Bech, who talks about their experiences with fixed prices.
-Among other things, he says:
+TBK Consult is a global management consulting company specializing in the optimization of sales and marketing for business software.
+In this context, I had an interesting interview with the company’s managing partner, Hans Peter Bech, who spoke about TBK Consult’s experiences with fixed prices: :

 “Clients think a lot about output when they contact us.
 It may be that they need help to develop a marketing strategy, get better at utilizing social media, or to explore the potential of a new market.
 Frequently, it is difficult for them to translate the effort into value.
-If I should come up with one good advice to clients before they contact a consultant, ask two key questions: What do we want to achieve?
+If I had to come up with one piece of good advice for clients before they contact a consultant, it would be to ask two questions: What do we want to achieve?
 What do we want to avoid?”

-It has been many years since TBK Consultant transformed the business into fixed prices.
-One of the things that has been successful for them is that they have packed a number of their services.
-In that way, the clients can get started on the collaboration quickly and at an affordable price.
-If further cooperation is needed, new packages can be defined together.
-There are particular perspectives on TBK Consult’s approach, which I would like to highlight:
+It has been many years since TBK Consult transitioned its business model to one based on fixed prices.
+One approach made possible by this new model, which has been very successful for the company, is the packaging of services.
+By combining selected services, clients can get started with the collaboration quickly and at an affordable price.
+If further services are needed, new packages can be created together.
+There are particular aspects of TBK Consult’s approach that I would like to highlight:

 - It is advantageous for both the client and TBK Consult that the initial work is packaged as a fixed service at an affordable price.
-This saves TBK Consult a comprehensive pre-sales job, and the client quickly gets a result.
+This saves TBK Consult from having to undertake a comprehensive pre-sales job, and the client quickly gets a result.

-- The fixed packages are pure consulting services – the operational implementation is the client’s responsibility.
+- The fixed packages are pure consulting services – operational implementation is the client’s responsibility.